hock/SupplyStudiesSyllabus/syllabus.markdown

 	As Toscano remarks, "it has long been noted that the apparatuses of control and accumulation that structure the social and material reality of circulation – transport, the energy industry and, after World War Two, “business logistics” – though born to break the bargaining power of transport workers and accumulate profits by annihilating space and depressing wages, have also, especially through their energetic dimensions, created dynamic arenas for class struggle.
 *   **Fredric Jameson, "Utopia as Replication" in _Valences of the Dialectic_ (New York: Verso, 2009).**
 	"This is the point at which I wish to propose a model for Utopian analysis that might be taken as a kind of synthesis of these two subjective and objective approaches.
 I want to develop two examples of this kind of interpretation, which will be what I want to identify, not as the Utopian method as such, but at least as one possible method among others: and these examples will draw on history and theory respectively.
 My theoretical example will be drawn from the now burgeoning field of manifestos for a politics of the “multitude”; my historical example will however propose a new institutional candidate for the function of Utopian allegory and that is the phenomenon called Wal-Mart."
+*	**Stefano Harney and Fred Moten, _The Undercommons: Fugitive Planning & Black Study_, especially 	"Fantasy in the Hold" (Brooklyn: Autonomedia, 2013).**

 > *  Alberto Toscano and Jeff Kinkle, Cartographies of the Absolute (London: Zero Books, 2015).
 > *  Anna Tsing, "Supply Chains and the Human Condition," _Rethinking Marxism: A Journal of Economics, Culture and Society_ 21, no. 2 (2009).
 > *  Jasper Bernes, "[Logistics, Counterlogistics, and the Communist Propspect](https://endnotes.org.uk/en/jasper-bernes-logistics-counterlogistics-and-the-communist-prospect)," _Endnotes 3: Gender, Race, Class and Other Misfortunes_ (September 2013).
-> *  Stefano Harney and Fred Moten, "Fantasy in the Hold" in _The Undercommons: Fugitive Planning & Black Study_ (Brooklyn: Autonomedia, 2013).
 > *  Brett Neilson, "[Beyond Kulturkritik: Along the Supply Chain of Contemporary Capitalism](http://www.cultureunbound.ep.liu.se/v6/a04/cu14v6a04.pdf)," _Culture Unbound_ 6 (2014): 77–93; and "Five Theses on Understanding Logistics as Power" _Distinktion: Scandinavian Journal of Social Theory_ 13, no. 3 (December 2012) 322–339.
 > *  Martin Heidegger, _The Question Concerning Technology_ (New York: Garland, 1977).